House of Courtenay: Claim to French royal status

 The House of Bourbon, which acquired the French throne with the accession of Henry IV of France in 1589, was another cadet branch of the Capetian dynasty.
 Under the Salic law, males descended in male line from Hugh Capet are princes of the blood—i.e., they have the right to succeed to the French throne in the event that the male line of the royal family and of more senior princes die out.
-Hence, the then-impoverished Capetian House of Courtenay, being agnatic descendants of Louis VI of France, sought to be acknowledged as "princes du sang" (Princes of the Blood Royal) and "cousins to the king", two titles normally reserved for the members of the royal family and prized for the seats at the Royal Council and the Parliament of Paris that they conferred upon its holders.
+Hence, the then-impoverished Capetian House of Courtenay, being agnatic descendants of Louis VI of France, sought to be acknowledged as "princes du sang" (Princes of the Blood Royal) and "cousins to the king", two titles normally reserved for the members of the royal family and prized for the seats at the Royal Council and the Parlement of Paris that they conferred upon its holders.

 Moreover, the Bourbons had difficulty producing surviving male dynasts in quantity until the mid-17th century.
 The Capetian Courtenays were, after their cousins the Bourbons, the most senior surviving agnatic branch of the House of Capet, and under strict application of Salic law the Crown would pass to them should the Bourbons fall extinct.

-Three Bourbon kings in a row—Henry IV, Louis XIII and Louis XIV—turned down their petitions.
+Three Bourbon kings in a row—Henry IV, Louis XIII and Louis XIV—turned down their petitions and the right to use a differenced version of the fleur-de-lys royal arms.
 That the Bourbon monarchs confined the French royalty to the descendants of Louis IX is evidenced by the Treaty of Montmartre (1662) which named the non-Capetian House of Lorraine as the next in line to the French throne after the Bourbons, thus bypassing the Courtenay branch, a Capetian family.
 Although the Courtenays protested against this clause, their claims to the princely title were never acknowledged by the Paris Court of Accounts.

 The last male member of the French Courtenays died in 1733.
 His niece married the marquis de Bauffremont, and their descendants assumed the title of "Prince de Courtenay" with dubious validity, which they bear to this day.
 The marquis de Bauffremont was made on 8 June 1757 Prince of the Holy Roman Empire (inheritable by all male-line descendants); this title was recognised in France.
 Bauffremont-Courtenay are also princes of Carency and dukes of Bauffremont.